irenepawena/cs56-android-conversion-showdown/README.md

   2) Calculator Screen in which it is a simple calculator application with Addition, Subtraction, Multiplication, Division.
 There is a button that directs the user to the next screen.

   3) Quiz Intro Screen that prompts the user for what they would like to be quizzed on.
+        We still need to figure out how to make sure the display looks the same on different devices.
+On smaller screen simulators there is some overlap in the text.
+It works on an andorid device properly (HTC ONE M8).

   4) Quiz Activity which tests the users knowledge of numeric conversions (still in progress, only does Decimal to Binary)